 It is the code that proves your accommodation is legally registered as a short-term tourist rental (vivienda de uso turístico, VUT) with your autonomous community.
 The name varies by region:

-- Número de inscripción RTEA (Andalusia, Registro de Turismo de Andalucía)
+- Número de inscripción RTA (Andalusia, Registro de Turismo de Andalucía)

 - Número de inscripción en el Registro de Turismo (Valencian Community, Canary Islands)